davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 This section defines trust anchor identifiers, which are short, unique identifiers for a trust anchor.
 To simplify allocation, these identifiers are defined with object identifiers (OIDs) {{X680}} and IANA-registered Private Enterprise Numbers (PENs) {{!RFC9371}}:

-A trust anchor identifier is defined with a OID under the OID arc of some PEN.
+A trust anchor identifier is defined with an OID under the OID arc of some PEN.
 For compactness, they are represented as relative object identifiers (see Section 33 of {{X680}}), relative to the OID prefix `1.3.6.1.4.1`.
 For example, an organization with PEN 32473 might define a trust anchor identifier with the OID `1.3.6.1.4.1.32473.1`.
 As a relative object identifier, it would be the OID `32473.1`.

 Depending on the protocol, trust anchor identifiers may be represented in one of three ways: